Limine-Bootloader/limine-protocol/PROTOCOL.md

   0x0000000000000000   |  memory map regions depending |      HHDM start
                        |       on base revision        |
 ```
-Where "HHDM start" is returned by the Higher Half Direct Map feature (see below).
+Where "HHDM start" is returned by the [Higher Half Direct Map feature](#hhdm-higher-half-direct-map-feature).
 These mappings are supervisor, read, write, execute (-rwx).

 For base revision 0, the above-4GiB identity and HHDM mappings cover any memory